mrismanaziz/Reforestation/README.md

-## How does a dyslexic poet write?
-Inverse.
+## I wouldn't buy anything with velcro.
+It's a total rip-off.